 Is there are pre-med major at Wheaton?

 No. Students should major in a field that you find most interesting and will do the very best in.
-The pre-med courses recommended by Wheaton serve as a foundation for graduate work and preparation for the stardardized admission test required for admission.
+The pre-med courses recommended by Wheaton serve as a foundation for graduate work and preparation for the standardized admission test required for admission.